 Referee: Jonathan Lardot

 Club Brugge: Simon Mignolet - Denis Odoi, Joel Ordóñez, Brandon Mechele, Maxim De Cuyper - Hugo Vetlesen (94' Éder Balanta), Raphael Onyedika, Hans Vanaken - Andreas Skov Olsen (70' Antonio Nusa), Ferran Jutglà, Michał Skóraś (94' Casper Nielsen).
-Bench: Joe Bursik, Nordin Jackers, Dedryck Boyata, Jorne Spileers, Shion Homma, Kyriani Sabbe, Chemsdine Talbi and Philip Zinckernagel.
+Bank: Joe Bursik, Nordin Jackers, Dedryck Boyata, Jorne Spileers, Shion Homma, Kyriani Sabbe, Chemsdine Talbi and Philip Zinckernagel.
 Coach: Michiel Jonckheere.

 Cercle Brugge: Warleson - Christiaan Ravych (75' Hugo Siquet), Boris Popovic, Jesper Daland, Leonardo Lopes Da Silva - Thibo Somers, Hannes Van der Bruggen, Félix Lemaréchal (87' Senna Miangue), Abu Francis (75' Flavio Nazinho), Felipe Da Silva (64' Alan Minda) - Kévin Denkey.
 Coach: Miron Muslic.